wbsdty331/Ryzen-HPET-Tools/README.md

 > What happens if you try to use Ryzen Master with HPET disabled.

+## How to use
 **Notice: Windows updates may disable HPET, so if the app starts popping up warnings long after you’ve overclocked your system, run this tool again.**

-## How to use
-* Make sure your Professor is AMD Ryzen Series.
+* Make sure your Processor is AMD Ryzen Series.
 * Run this tool as administrator.
 * This tool will automatically detect your system,and shows a dialog to remind that `"You need to restart the system to Enable HPET, restart now?"`.
 Click "Yes".